 In some ways, we had the tools long before these new entrants came along.
 You could say that co-operators were the first crowdfunders.
 The Rochdale Pioneers raised small amounts of capital from large numbers of members to create their co-op, a model copied since by millions of co-ops the world over.
 The new model pioneered by Co-operatives UK – community shares – has opened the door to many new co-operative ventures.

 If our movement wants to see ventures of this kind reach their potential in transforming the economy of the 21st century, we need new thinking.
 We need new mechanisms for sharing and limiting the risks.
 In the new Phone Co-op Foundation for Co-operative Innovation, which I’m leading, we’ll be putting our heads together to try to find solutions, drawing on the immense innovative spirit that characterises our movement.

 I could imagine a crowdfunded co-operative venture capital fund, which invests in a variety of new platform co-op ventures, perhaps taking some kind of royalty from the really successful co-operatives, and accepting losses on a higher proportion of the others than we normally would in our world.

 If we are truly to be on the eve of a new era of co-operation, based on platform co-ops taking their rightful place in the online economy, we need to find those answers.
 So how ambitious are we?
 Do we want to replace the dominant businesses with platform co-ops?
 If we do, there is a lot of thinking to do, but a big prize.
 Let’s do this together.

-Main image: Nina Gibson from the Unicorn Grocery, a worker-owned co-op in Manchester
+Featured image: Nina Gibson from the Unicorn Grocery, a worker-owned co-op in Manchester